strongh2/sc22-ae/README.md

 Deep neural networks (DNNs) with billion-scale parameters have demonstrated impressive performance in solving many tasks.
 Unfortunately, training a billion-scale DNN requires high-performance GPU servers that are too expensive to purchase and maintain.
 Existing solutions for enabling larger DNN training with limited resources are inadequate because they suffer from high training time overhead.

-We present STRONGHOLD, a better approach for enabling large DNN model training by dynamically offloading data to the CPU RAM and using the secondary storage (e.g., an SSD drive).
+We present StrongHold, a better approach for enabling large DNN model training by dynamically offloading data to the CPU RAM and using the secondary storage (e.g., an SSD drive).
 It maintains a working window to overlap the GPU computation with CPU-GPU data movement carefully and exploits the multi-core CPU for optimizer update.
-Compared to the state-of-the-art offloading-based solutions, STRONGHOLD improves the trainable model size by 1.9x∼6.5x on a 32GB V100 GPU, with 1.2x∼3.7x improvement on the training throughput.
+Compared to the state-of-the-art offloading-based solutions, StrongHold improves the trainable model size by 1.9x∼6.5x on a 32GB V100 GPU, with 1.2x∼3.7x improvement on the training throughput.

 ## Our experiment setup